nilsnolde/valhalla-git-aur/README.md

       -I ~/.cache/yay/readosm/readosm-1.1.0a-1-x86_64.pkg.tar.zst
     ```

-    This will build the tar'd compressed package to the current dir.
+    This will build the tar/zst'd compressed package to the current dir.

     To interact with the source tree/chroot, the path is e.g. `~/chroot/nilsnolde/build/valhalla-git/src/valhalla-git`.
 4. Install the package with `sudo pacman -U <path_to.tar.zst>`